 Periods of uncertainty create incredible opportunities for new businesses and products to fit the new world.
 If what traditionally felt like a safe option is now itself uncertain, the risk profile has changed.
 You’ll see people who are more likely to stay in a comfortable role create new opportunities.
 This creates an entrepreneurial environment where new ideas can thrive.

-If you are in a position to hire, now is the perfect time.
+If you're in a position to hire, now is the perfect time.
 The balance has quickly shifted from a market that favors employees to one that favors employers.
-And so companies can much opportunistically access some of the best talent.
+And so companies can much more opportunistically access some of the best talent.

-“Any time what you thought was true is no longer true, there is an incredible opportunity for new businesses to create new products that serve the new world.
 It’s not a surprise that when the world paradigm changes, new solutions iterate.
-And similarly, when things are more risky and uncertain everywhere, amazing talent is more willing to take higher risks.” – Matt Hoffman
+And similarly, when things are more risky and uncertain everywhere, amazing talent is more willing to take higher risks.

 What do you think about performance management and also employee satisfaction and happiness now that many of us are in a remote environment?